This is a slow rising dough, but is more than worth the time required.

 - Adding Flour:

-- If using an accurate scale: Add the rest of the flour now and skip the next step.
+- Add the rest of the flour now.

-- Generously flour a cutting board and dump all the dough on to it.
-Cut dough into four pieces if you like thicker pizza or five pieces if you like it a little thinner.
+- Generously flour a plastic cutting board and dump all the dough on to it.
+Cut dough into four equal pieces.

 - Gently form each piece into a ball by pulling the sides underneath.
-Lightly dust with flour and place on the cutting board.
-Cover the entire board and dough balls with plastic wrap and let rise for another 4-8 hours until doubled again.
+Lightly dust with flour and place on a plastic cutting board.
+Cover the entire board and dough balls with plastic wrap and let rise for approximately another 4 hours until doubled again.

 - To use the dough, generously dust a pizza peel with cornmeal.
 Gently lift the dough off the cutting board with a bench knife or other wide scraper and lightly dust it in flour.
-Gently poke it all over with your fingers, then stretch it out into a disk and lay it on the dusted pizza peel.
+Gently poke the edges with your fingers, then stretch it out into a disk and lay it on the dusted pizza peel.

 Chlorine in tap water kills yeast and bottled water contains no chlorine.
 Because this recipe depends on a small amount of yeast and a slow rise, using chlorinated tap water will result in inconsistent results and great frustration, so use bottled.
 It doesn’t need to be imported, just non-chlorinated and not highly mineralized.